dell/csm-docs/content/docs/getting-started/helmmodules/replication/installation.md

 Please follow the steps outlined in [CSI Driver](./csi-driver) page during the driver installation.

 >Note: Please ensure that replication CRDs are installed in the clusters where you are installing the CSI drivers.
-These CRDs are generally installed as part of the CSM Replication controller installation process.
+These CRDs are generally installed as part of the Container Storage Module Replication controller installation process.

 ### Dynamic Log Level Change
-CSM Replication Controller can dynamically change its logs' verbosity level.
+Container Storage Module Replication Controller can dynamically change its logs' verbosity level.
 To set log level in runtime, you need to edit the controllers ConfigMap:
 ```shell

 kubectl edit cm dell-replication-controller-config -n dell-replication-controller
 ```
 And set the *CSI_LOG_LEVEL* field to the level of your choosing.
-CSM Replication controller supports following log levels:
+Container Storage Module Replication controller supports following log levels:
 - "PANIC"
 - "FATAL"
 - "ERROR"